 About the Museum

-These collections form the foundation for the museum's research, education programs and exhibits.
-Exhibit highlights include a 2,000-year spectrum of Alaska art, from ancient ivory carvings to contemporary paintings and sculpture, in the Rose Berry Alaska Art Gallery; the state's largest public display of gold and Blue Babe, a 36,000-year-old mummified steppe bison, in the Gallery of Alaska; and an ever-changing sound and light installation driven by the real-time positions of the sun and moon, seismic activity and the aurora in The Place Where You Go to Listen.
-The museum offers special exhibits, lectures and family programs on a variety of topics throughout the year.
+These collections form the foundation for the museum's research, education programs, and exhibits.
+Highlights include a 2,000-year spectrum of Alaska art, from ancient ivory carvings to contemporary paintings and sculpture, in the Rose Berry Alaska Art Gallery; the state's largest public display of gold and Blue Babe, an almost 50,000-year-old mummified steppe bison, in the Gallery of Alaska; and an ever-changing sound and light installation driven by the real-time positions of the sun and moon, seismic activity, and the aurora in The Place Where You Go to Listen.
+The museum offers special exhibits, events and lectures, and family programs on a variety of topics throughout the year.

-Museum members receive free admission to the exhibit galleries throughout the year, invitations to exclusive member events, and a 10% discount at the Museum Store, which offers a wide variety of Alaska Native artwork, jewelry, books and other merchandise.
+Museum members receive free admission to the museum, invitations to exclusive member events, enrollment in the UAMN Curiosity Club for kids, and a $15 gift certificate for the Museum Store, which offers a wide variety of Alaska Native artwork, jewelry, books and other merchandise.
 All material in the store relates to the museums collections, and all proceeds support the museum's operations.